Free shipping to USA 1

 Types Of Fabric

-The simplest way to determine if you need a woven or a non-woven weed barrier fabric will depend on if you need the fabric to be water permeable.
+The simplest way to determine if you need a woven or a non-woven weed barrier fabric will depend on whether you need the fabric to be water permeable.

-• Woven Fabric: The most common type of landscape fabric, it has traditional plastic "tarp" like feel, and is non water permeable.
+• Woven Fabric: The most common type of landscape fabric, it has traditional plastic "tarp" like feel, and features low permeability.

 • Biodegradable: Best for short term applications, these types of fabric are generally made of paper, and are the most eco-friendly.
 They even have the added benefit of becoming compost for your soil.